Make-School-Courses/DevOps-Security/03-hacking-101/README.md

     - What problems does it solve?
     - How does it work?

-- Hackign thhe Demo Project
+- Hacking the Demo Project
   - What are common Hacks?
     - SQL Injection
     - Cross Site Scripting XSS